 This Quick Guide provides a brief summary of ACH facts and ACH Originator Responsibilities.
-It is not intended to be a replacement or substitution for the NACHA Rules and Guidelines.
-NACHA Rules are subject to change.
+It is not intended to be a replacement or substitution for the Nacha Operating Rules.
+Nacha Rules are subject to change.

-You are responsible for abiding by the NACHA Rules including periodic revisions.
-The most recent NACHA rules can be found at www. nacha.org.
-If you wish to purchase this year's NACHA rule book, it is available at www.nacha.org/eStore.
+You are responsible for abiding by the Nacha Operating Rules including periodic revisions.
+The most recent version is available at www.nachaoperatingrulesonline.org.